peteroupc/html3dutil/doc/MathUtil.md

 Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
 given an X axis field of view.
-When just this matrix is used to transform vertices, the X, Y, and Z ecoordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
+When just this matrix is used to transform vertices, the X, Y, and Z coordinates within the view volume (as is the case in WebGL) will range from -W to W (where W is the fourth component of the transformed vertex) and increase from left to right and bottom to top.
 For a matrix in which Z coordinates